 Linutop OS is based on the Xubuntu distribution.
-Most features here are business oriented.
+Most features here are business-oriented.
 The raspberry version comes pre-installed with the epiphany browser, internet kiosk, and a display kiosk.
-Linutop is compatible with all versions of the Raspberry.
+It is compatible with all versions of the Raspberry.

 1. Ubuntu Mate

-Ubuntu comes with an inbuilt text editor, file manager, browser, command line terminal and an image viewer.
+Ubuntu MATE comes with an inbuilt text editor, file manager, browser, command-line terminal, and an image viewer.
 The traditional user interface environment is elegant with a classic touch.
 It is user-friendly with the overall Ubuntu design.
-This provides user support and a frequently updated repository.
+It provides user support and a frequently updated repository.
 I would recommend Mate to beginners, those who have used Windows before are likely to encounter a very familiar environment.
 You will find all the productive utilities you need for your raspberry here.

 The above Linux distributions are not a presumption of the end of the list.
-There are more operating systems based on Linux that can run on Raspberry Pi.
-We chose these ones however because they are the most notable one.
-The question which is best can only be answered by you depending on the needs.
+There are more Raspberry Pi operating systems based on Linux.
+We chose these ones however because they are the most notable ones.
+The question which is best can only be answered by you, depending on the needs.

 What operating system does Raspberry Pi use?